CocoaPods/Xcodeproj/README.md

 # Xcodeproj

-Xcodeproj lets you create and modify Xcode projects from [MacRuby][macruby].
+Xcodeproj lets you create and modify Xcode projects from [Ruby][ruby].
 Script boring management tasks or build Xcode-friendly libraries.
 Also includes support for Xcode workspaces (.xcworkspace) and configuration files (.xcconfig).